AKIvan/akivan.github.io/_posts/2020-08-30-GitHub-Profile-Page.md

           feed_list: "https://www.youtube.com/feeds/videos.xml?channel_id=<CHANNEL-ID>"
 ```

-There are different feed list that you can add, like from "Stackoverflow" or "Medium".
+There are different feed list that you can add, like from "Stackoverflow", "Spotify" or "Medium".